Kosmosaik/ProgressCrawl/docs/fixes.md

 @ Max character length on character name (2 Words max and 20 total characters?)

-@ Required Skill on equipped weapon shows 0 value in tooltip.
-Tooltip on inventory item hover works as intended
+@ Required Skill (or rather, current skill) on equipped weapon shows 0 value in tooltip (Like this: Axe: 3 (0) even if I have 10 in Axe Skill Level).
+Tooltip on inventory item hover works as intended so it's only in equipment view.

-@ Move Qty so it's right after Item Name in both inventory views.

 @ The Leet Power Sword of Doom weapon is not increasing DPS when I increase STR or DEX.
 Why?

-@ When equipping items, the gap/margins between each row of item increases a bit compared with when it just says <empty>.